 Right: Concordia after a couple hundred years of global warming ?

-How much would sea level raise if Antarctica melts off ?
+How much would sea level rise if Antarctica melts off ?

 Most of the ice of eastern Antarctica lies on rocks above sea level, and that's a lot of it, as thick as 4.8km between Vostok and Dome A. If this ice were to melt off, it would raise sea level by an estimated 200 meters, far from the kilometers imagined in the ridiculous Waterworld movie, but enough to wipe out all coastal areas in the rest of the world.
 A country like Bangladesh would disappear underwater, as would New-York and most of the tiny Pacific tropical islands.
 Looking at the sheer amount of ice involved, this probably wouldn't happen suddenly... but looking at what happened to Larsen-B ice shelf, I'm not so optimistic.
 Note that since the last ice age 12 thousand years ago, global sea level has been on a continuous rise.